Common Challenges in API Implementation and How to Overcome Them

 - Provide Tutorials and FAQs: Supplement your documentation with tutorials, FAQs, and troubleshooting guides to address common developer questions.

-2. Authentication and Security Issues
+2. Authentication and Security Concerns

 The Challenge: